 Ingredients & Substitutes

-- Canned Sardines – I recommend using olive oil-packed sardines as it really complements the fish well.
+• Canned Sardines – I recommend using olive oil-packed sardines as they really complement the fish well.
 Water-packed sardines won’t have the same rich flavor.

-- Onion – I like red onions as it adds a beautiful color and the nice sweet caramelized flavor to the pizza.
+• Onion – I like red onions as they add a beautiful color and a nice sweet caramelized flavor to the pizza.
 You can substitute white or yellow onions.

 Equipment You’ll Need